Miami Collection Attorney • Frequently Asked Questions

 Won’t the debtor and the debtor’s lawyer try to stall the proceedings?

-Levey Filler takes pride in seeking to eliminate all stall tactics by the debtor and its legal counsel.
+The Levey Law Firm, P. A. takes pride in seeking to eliminate all stall tactics by the debtor and its legal counsel.
 We fight delay to make them pay.